-We’ve put together a timeline to help you search for IT graduate jobs and internships while you’re in your first, second or final year of university.
+Get an idea of the different stages involved in the application process and enhance your search for IT graduate jobs and internships – use this timeline whether you’re in your first, second or final year of university.

 - Take steps towards actively helping to run a university club or society.
 You will develop valuable transferable skills.

-- Register on targetjobs.co.uk to receive job alerts, get headhunted and save your favourite jobs and internships to your personal dashboard.
+- Register on targetjobs.co.uk to receive job alerts, save your favourite jobs and internships to your personal dashboard, and maybe even get headhunted if you uploaded your CV.

 - Apply for graduate jobs and schemes.
 Some have application deadlines before Christmas, while others fill many of their graduate scheme places by then, regardless of the stated closing date.